How to Apply

 - An earned bachelor’s degree with a minimum undergraduate GPA of 3.0 on a 4.0 scale

-- The GRE score is required for full admission to the Master of Public Health Program.
-However, applicants may submit alternate credentials in lieu of the GRE that include:
+- The GRE score is required for full admission to both the Master of Public Health- General and Master of Public Health- Environmental Health, programs.
+Applicants may submit alternate credentials in lieu of the GRE that include:

 2a.
 Other graduate proficiency exams, such as GMAT or MCAT